AlexandraTulchinsky/Blockchain-Token-Predictor/README.md

 #### Objective

-•	Explore toekn historical price data to find trends and patterns.
+•	Explore historical token price data to find trends and patterns.

 •	Implement a supervised regression model using XGBoost Regression that predicts the price of the MANA token with high accuracy (score).